 Teach children one or two simple practices every day when they are calm and regulated- not in the midst of the storm.
 Yes- one or two is all that is necessary.
 I present many different ways to move and various mindfulness practices but there are just a few core actions that need to be over-practiced in order to help children to access them in heightened states.
 As therapists this requires being more concerned about fostering habits rather than a child achieving a discrete goal when it comes to self regulation.

 Two very simple practices are in these videos.
 Each practice takes a minute and children often love practicing them.
 They require no equipment and restore a sense of calm and focus.
 Try these WITH your students.
 Attune to how you feel while participating in the experience and share with your students while they share their feelings.
 We want children to WANT to return to these states by associating pleasure with the experience.
 These can be life changing tools but they need to be practiced!!

 These may be just the two you need to move the needle on self regulation.
-If you would like more ideas please consider my online courses, The Mindful Sensations Therapeutic Approach or The Mindfulness Transformation for School Based Therapists.
-Both courses are AOTA approved for CEU credits and are meant to help YOU and your students.
+If you would like more ideas please consider my online course, The Mindful Sensations Therapeutic Approach .
+It is AOTA approved for CEU credits and are meant to help YOU and your students.
 I am also really excited to announce that I am starting a coaching group in the New Year for school based therapists who want to take a deep dive into mindfulness and who also want to serve their students and themselves in a more joyful and purposeful way.
 Stay tuned for details…..